pb4git/Nash-DQN-CSB-Article/README.md

     (5) Train a runner against  (4)
     (6) Train a blocker against (5)
 Our understanding is that blocker (6) has learned to block a runner which tries to go around the blocker.
-Blocker (6) was never placed in an environment against runner (1) which goes straight to the checkpoint: hence the blocker's unability to obstruct runner (1)'s path.
+Blocker (6) was never placed in an environment against runner (1) which goes straight to the checkpoint: hence the blocker's inability to obstruct runner (1)'s path.

 ## Simultaneous runner/blocker training